 The NRC staff reviewed the ISA summaries that licensees submitted to the NRC with their license application or license amendment requests.
-The ISA summaries provide a synopsis of the results of the ISA and licensees retain them onsite.
+The ISA summaries provide a synopsis of the results of the ISA and licensees retain the ISA and supporting documentation onsite.
 The majority of licensees of existing fuel cycle facilities completed their ISA after Subpart H of 10 CFR Part 70 was promulgated in September 2000.
 The ISA, in general, postulated that structures, systems and components (SSCs) would remain intact during credible seismic events and, in some cases, concluded that a high radiological or chemical consequence was highly unlikely based on the assumption that the SSCs will adequately perform their safety functions during the NPH event.
-The staff conducted inspections of the ISAs on a sample basis in accordance with inspection program expectations to verify compliance with the new requirements in 10 CFR Part 70, Subpart H. Prior to the recent NRC inspections (further explanation in the next section), the NRC had not conducted systematic inspections of the ISAs with respect to NPH.
+Beginning in December 2011, the staff conducted inspections of the ISAs on a sample basis in accordance with inspection program expectations to verify compliance with the new requirements in 10 CFR Part 70, Subpart H. Prior to these NRC inspections (further explanation in the next section), the NRC had not conducted systematic inspections of the ISAs with respect to NPH.